corda/corda-docs/content/en/docs/corda-os/4.6/cordapp-advanced-concepts.md

 {{< note >}}
 The attachment ID is a cryptographic hash of a file.
 Any node calculates this hash when it downloads the file from a peer (during transaction resolution) or from another source, and thus knows that it is the exact file that any other party verifying this transaction will use.
 In the current version of
-Corda - 4.5 , nodes won’t load JARs downloaded from a peer into a classloader.
+Corda, nodes won’t load JARs downloaded from a peer into a classloader.
 This is a temporary security measure until we integrate the
 Deterministic JVM Sandbox, which will be able to isolate network loaded code from sensitive data.

 {{< /note >}}